 In summary, SVG provides a rich, structured description of vector and mixed vector/raster graphics.
-Different concepts of SVG in terms of vector graphics, XML conformation, and DOM structure represents important aspects of visual, XML-based format, URI reference, and hierarchical data structure that promise SVG more than a rudimentary graphical rich format and comprises the fundamental elements for a programmable environment.
-Conversion is needed between different presentations of SVG: flattened text-oriented XML document, SVG DOM tree, and pixel-based bitmap image for output device.
+Different concepts of SVG in terms of vector graphics, XML conformation, and DOM structure represents important aspects of visual, XML-based format, URI reference, and hierarchical data structure that promise SVG more than a rudimentary graphical rich format but comprises of fundamental elements for a programmable environment.
+Conversion between different presentations of SVG: flattened text-oriented XML document, SVG DOM tree, and pixel-based bitmap image for output device.